-Contributing to and promoting the EU Youth Goals as well as the EU Youth Strategy 2019-2027 constitute important thematic priorities for the action.
-The European Youth Goals are also reflected in the President von der Leyen Commission's political guidelines.
-The ongoing 18 months' cycle of the Youth Dialogue and its priorities is equally a basis for this European Youth Together action.
+Important thematic priorities are working with and promoting the EU Youth Goals and, in general, the EU Youth Strategy 2019-2027301.
+The European Youth Goals are also reflected in the President von der Leyen Commission's political guidelines302.
+Project proposals may also treat the themes of the 'Conference for the Future of Europe'.
+The European Parliament elections in 2024 are relevant in the context of this action.